dess-mannheim/QSTN/docs/api_reference.md

 # Detailed Documentation

-This is the auto-generated documentation from the source code.
+You can find the full documentation here.

 ```{toctree}
 :maxdepth: 4